Control slump and moisture in your product by measuring the raw materials

 - MicroMix, a simple, calibration-free method that does not require a water meter.

 - Fast MicroMix, requires a water meter but improves speed because it predicts the amount of fast pre-water, then adds it.

 - MasterMix, which requires a water meter plus accurate sensor calibration.
 As a result, it gives the ultimate speed and accuracy.

 This moisture sensor uses near-infrared light to measure the surface moisture of sand, aggregates and other granular materials as they pass by on a belt or flow out of a hopper.
-Polarmoist is the only system that can measure the surface moisture of large aggregates (greater than 3/8″ or 10 mm).
+Polarmoist can measure the surface moisture of large aggregates (greater than 3/8″ or 10 mm).
 Capacitance and microwave moisture meters show too much variation.
 Because this method measures the surface of the material, it is less density sensitive than AquaSense 2280D.
+For the same reason, it can only measure the surface of the material stream and not the center or the average of the stream.
 Scale-Tron does not manufacture this item.
 It is available for these special applications or where clients prefer the IR sensing method.

 For applications requiring the ultimate accuracy, or for aggregate sizes up to 1.25″ (32mm) the Sono-Vario is best.
 Using Time-Domain Reflectometry at radar frequencies gives deep penetration of the material, less sensitivity to density and consequently a better average.
 Its measurement accuracy is 0.1% as a result.
 It is mounted on a plate under the gate, in the stream of material.
 Scale-Tron does not manufacture this item.
 It is available for applications that demand the highest moisture measurement accuracy.